 If you are in a financial situation where you can take a low-paying or unpaid internship, it is still crucial to consider whether the value of the internship outweighs the cost.
 When offered an internship, check in with the company to see what kinds of tasks you will be assigned.
 If it sounds like you will just be picking up coffee and making copies, chances are you will not be gaining enough valuable job experience to offset working for little pay.
 But, on the other hand, if it seems as though you will be able to engage in hands-on activities and be involved in learning the way the company works, the internship may be an incredibly beneficial way to get valuable job experience that may be integral in landing a job in the field after graduation.

 If you’re still confused about your credit, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.